RajaMuhammadAwais/real-time-network-anomaly-detection/CONTRIBUTING.md

   - type(scope): concise message
   - Examples: feat(backend): add websocket handler; fix(ci): pin action version
 - Reference issues with “Fixes #123” or “Refs #123” in the PR description.
+- For multi-commit PRs, squash-merge is preferred to keep history tidy (unless there’s value in preserving granular commits).

+## Pull request process and review checklist

+- Open PRs early as “Draft” to get feedback.
+- Ensure the following before requesting review:
+  - Code compiles and runs locally
+  - pre-commit passes (black, isort, flake8, whitespace)
+  - Tests are added/updated and pass locally: make test
+  - README/docs updated for user-facing changes
+  - No secrets or credentials included
+  - Backwards compatibility considered (note any breaking changes)
+- Reviewer checklist (maintainers):
+  - Clear purpose and scope
+  - Tests adequately cover new/changed behavior
+  - Performance impact is acceptable
+  - Security implications considered
+  - Documentation updated
+  - Small, atomic commits or a clean squashed history

+## Documentation style

+- Keep docs concise and task-oriented.
+- Update README.md for high-level changes; add deeper runbooks or ADRs under docs/.
+- Use plain English, short sentences, and active voice.
+- Include example commands, expected outputs, and rollback instructions for ops docs.

+## Performance and scalability guidelines

+- Avoid O(n^2) operations on unbounded data; stream or window where possible.
+- Keep packet-processing paths efficient; batch work and minimize per-packet overhead.
+- Add caching only when measured; remove dead caches.
+- Use profiling to justify optimizations and include results in PR description when relevant.

+## Dependency management policy

+- Prefer standard library and existing dependencies before adding new ones.
+- New dependencies must be:
+  - Actively maintained and reasonably popular
+  - Compatible with our license (MIT) and Python 3.11
+  - Pinned in requirements.txt with minimal version if necessary
+- Remove unused dependencies when discovered.

 ## Versioning and releases

 - Version is tracked in the top-level VERSION file.
 - Use semantic versioning (MAJOR.MINOR.PATCH).
 - For PRs that change the user-facing behavior or API, propose a version bump in the PR description.
+- Release process (maintainers):
+  - Update VERSION
+  - Update CHANGELOG (if maintained)
+  - Tag the commit: git tag -a vX.Y.Z -m "Release vX.Y.Z" && git push --tags
+  - Build and push images to the registry (see DevOps: CI/CD)

 ## Security and responsible disclosure